The Thrifty Homesteader

 Butting heads

-Some goats may also get very violent, butting heads with everyone.
-In the middle of summer, our intern came to get me because Star, my 12 year old doe, was beating the snot out of everyone.
+Goats tend to pretty aggressive with each other and butt heads quite a bit.
+However, when they are in heat, some goats may get very violent, butting heads with everyone.
+Several years ago, in the middle of summer, our intern came to get me because Star, who was then 12 years old, was beating the snot out of everyone.
 She was facing off with three or four does at once.
 Because I had absolutely no desire to breed her, and because I was afraid she was going to get hurt, I just locked her up in the barn by herself for the day.
 Maybe one out of three or four does will act like this when they’re in heat.

-From the time you breed your doe until the time she kids, it is usually 145 to 150 days, with Nigerian dwarf goats giving birth a little earlier than standard sized goats.
+From the time you breed your doe until the time she kids, it is usually 145 to 150 days for Nigerian dwarf and pygmy goats, but standard sized goats can go up to 155 days.
 Five months may not sound like a long time, but that last week or two can seem like an eternity when you’re waiting to see those cute kids!

 Reply